 Whether it took informal resolution with the County office officials, request to the State Committee, appeal to the National Appeals Division, or resolution with the State Conservationist, RCO Law was able to formulate an appropriate strategy and successfully ensure that our clients remained qualified for FSA programs.
 Although there can be a large volume of mail received from the FSA, these mailings frequently contain formal determinations and strict deadlines for action.
 If not promptly and properly responded to, opportunities for response and resolution can be lost.
 It remains critically important that farmers closely examine all mail received from the FSA concerning farm programs.
 If there are any issues or concerns raised by mail concerning these programs, RCO Law remains ready to assist.

 I spent my entire life on a family farm.
 I was born and raised on a farm in Rome Township, Michigan.
-My husband Mark Prielipp, who is a fourth generation farmer, partner in Prielipp Farms & Greenhouse of Britton, and I now reside in Britton, Michigan, with our three children.
+My husband and I, and our three children, own and operate Mark Prielipp Greenhouse & Mohr, LLC, and Prielipp Ag Co., LLC in Britton, Michigan.